Your first MURAL Board | Step-by-Step

 Step 1 | Create a new board

-Your board will be created with with certain default settings (size, color) that you can change at any time.
+Your board will now be created with the so-called “default settings”, i.e. with certain settings that you can change at any time later.
+Default settings:

-Your board does not yet have a title, is light gray, 9216 x 6237 pixels and the avatars of the participants who join later are animals.
+Your board is faint white, is infinitely large and the avatars of the participants who join later are animals.

 My advice: